exercism/jq/exercises/concept/lasagna/.meta/design.md

 ## Learning objectives

+- variable assignment is an expression in a pipeline
+- input is output
+- lexical scope
+- variable names start with `$`
-- variables
+- destructuring

 ## Out of scope

 - functions
-- JSON paths and working with arrays/objects

 ## Concepts